dnandha/miauth/README.md

 Requires Python 3.

 ## Usage examples
-After installation, you will have access to the `miauth` command line interface (cli).
+After installation, you will have access to the `miauth` command line interface (cli):

 1. Authenticate and retrieve serial number and firmware version via (legacy) Nb protocol:
 `miauth -s -v <device_mac> nb`